 Searching for a bad credit mortgage can be exhausting If your credit score is cringe-worthy and you’re thinking about buying a house, you may have some legitimate concerns about your chances of getting approved.
 But fear not: You may still be able to get a mortgage loans for bad credit.
 However, your credit history will undoubtedly make the application process more nerve-wracking, complex, and expensive.
-Getting qualified for a bad credit mortgage could be challenging unless you have strong compensating factors for the lender and underwriter to consider.
+Getting qualified for a mortgage with bad credit could be challenging unless you have strong compensating factors for the lender and underwriter to consider.
+If you have a low credit score you may need to speak with a bad credit mortgage lender.

 Unless you’re in a time crunch, the smart plan would involve devoting yourself full time to fixing your credit.
 But if you’re in a situation now where renting isn’t a long-term solution, you’ll want to learn more about the steps you can take immediately to improve your credit and make yourself a more qualified to buy a house with damaged credit or an easy qualification for a mortgage with poor credit.